Certificate Program in Hydrogeology

 • You are interested in a career in geosciences working in a state or federal agency, non-government organization, environmental or geotechnical consulting firm.

-Employment options for holders of a certificate in hydrogeology are numerous.
-Graduates seek employment with state and federal government agencies, private consulting firms, non-profit organizations and educational services.
+What can I do with my hydrogeology certificate?
+Recent graduates have gained success employment with state and federal government agencies, private consulting firms, non-profit organizations and educational services.
 Employment opportunities may include work dealing with: environmental consulting, environmental regulations, hydrogeologic investigation, wetland mitigation, flood prediction, pollution abatement and hazardous waste remediation and environmental geochemistry.
 Some specific careers available to those with certificates in hydrogeology are:

 • Environmental regulator